Writing a Bar Appeal Letter

 Q: Is my barred enrollment noted on my permanent academic record?

-Q: What happens to financial aid when a student is barred?
+Q: What happens to my financial aid?

 Q: What happens to health insurance when a student is barred?